-There are 5 things to considering when determining if a LED Fixture is good quality:
+There are 5 things to consider when determining if a LED Fixture is of good quality:

-Longevity of your LED Fixture to me is the most important factor in your decision making.
+The longevity of your LED Fixture to me is the most important factor in your decision-making.
 These units are not cheap and should outlast the tank that you are going to mount it on.
 You can look up reviews on-line and forum comments on the LED brand you are looking up to get the best gauge.